autonity/docs.autonity.org/content/docs/reference/api/liquid-newton/_index.md

 Autonity implements a 'pull-based' model for staking rewards where delegators must manually retrieve their rewards.
 {{% /pageinfo %}}

+{{% pageinfo %}}
+Some Usage and Examples illustrate using the Liquid Newton  Contracts' generated ABI and the `aut` tool's `contract` command to call the Liquid Newton Contract functions.
+See `aut contract call --help`.

+Usage and Examples assume the path to the ABI file has been set in `aut`'s configuration file `.autrc`.
+The contract `.abi` files are generated when building the client from source and can be found in your `autonity` installation directory at `./params/generated/Liquid.sol`.
+Alternatively, you can generate the ABI using the `abigen` `cmd` utility if you built from source (See [Install Autonity, Build from source code](/node-operators/install-aut/#install-source)).

+You will need to specify the validator's Liquid Newton contract address.
+This can be retrieved using the `aut` command `aut validator info` - for usage see Autonity Contract Interface and [`getValidator()`](/reference/api/aut/#getvalidator).
+{{% /pageinfo %}}

 ## unclaimedRewards

 Queries the contract and returns the total rewards owed to a given account.